cruzgerman216/CodeLabs-Angular-Exercises/exercises/Pipes/pipes-exercises.md

 - Create a property called sentence of type string and set it to "I went to go watch the Spiderman movie with my aunt May."
 - Use string interpolation to output the value of sentence onto the webpage
 - Manually create a custom pipe called 'mylowercasepipe' without the angular CLI and apply the pipe to the sentence value to transform its data to all lower case.
 Use the reference to help you do that.
-- When you run ng serve you should get "i went to go watch the spiderman movie with my aunt may."
+- When you run 'ng serve' you should get "i went to go watch the spiderman movie with my aunt may."

 reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase